sympy/sympy/doc/src/guides/contributing/deprecations.md

 able to replace the deprecated behavior for exact same reason.

 (deprecation-documentation)=
-## Documenting a deprecation
+### Documenting a deprecation

 All deprecations should be documented.
-Every deprecation needs to be documented in at three primary places:
+Every deprecation needs to be documented in three primary places:

 - The `SymPyDeprecationWarning` warning text.
 This text is allowed to be long enough to describe the deprecation, but it should not be more than one